 Trump has first presidential physical: What to know

-The results of this doctor's appointment is of global interest.
+The results of this doctor's appointment was of global interest.
 The high-profile patient?
 President Donald J. Trump.

-The 71-year-old president went to Walter Reed National Military Medical Center in Bethesda, Md., on Friday to undergo his first physical exam in office.
+The 71-year-old president went to Walter Reed National Military Medical Center in Bethesda, Md., last week to undergo his first physical exam in office.
 Dr. Ronny Jackson, the White House physician, performed the assessment.

-"The president’s physical exam today at Walter Reed National Military Medical Center went exceptionally well," Jackson said following the examination.
+"The president’s physical exam today at Walter Reed National Military Medical Center went exceptionally well," Jackson said following the examination on Friday.
+"The president is in excellent health."

-"The president is in excellent health and I look forward to briefing some of the details on Tuesday," he continued.

 The physical came just one week after Trump slammed Michael Wolff’s White House exposé, “Fire and Fury,” which raised questions about the president’s mental health and fitness to run the Oval Office.
 The president said he considered the book a “work of fiction,” adding that Wolff’s purported hours-long interviews with him never took place.